eni23/micronova-controller/README.md

 ### Protocol

 The stove has a half duplex serial port, meaning you can either send or recive.
 It only responds to commands and never sends something by its own.
 It seems that the protocol is called `Rwms`.
-The serial connection needs the followin settings:
+The serial connection needs the following settings:
 `1200 baud, 8 data bits, 2 stop bits, no parity, no flow control`.

 There are two accessible memories, `RAM` and `EEPROM`. `RAM` is volatile (but backed up by a battery) and can be rewrote many times safely. `EEPROM` is the memory used for storing permanent settings and should not be rewrote many times as writing cycles are limited (commonly 10-100k depending on the memory technology).